JohanDegraeve/xdripswift/Docs/DirectLibreRoadmap.md

 upstream frames and both SDKs.
 NFC success now stores the code actually sent by the scan.
 The user passed the second phone device checkpoint: all requested tests passed, with automatic reconnection in under 30 seconds and no manual intervention.
-The shared collector now belongs to both targets.
-The phone retains its NFC and CGM adapters; the Watch adapter loads a validated session and reserves counters on disk before unlocking.
-Its complete dependency closure typechecks against the Watch SDK.
-It is deliberately not instantiated by the Watch app yet: activation requires the phone-controlled release/activate transaction in milestone 5.
-The milestone 4 Watch device gate therefore remains pending until that transaction provides a safe way to activate the collector.
-The user has now confirmed that phone NFC, fresh readings and signal-loss recovery all pass after the collector extraction (`58f621a8`).
-Next: implement switching and test direct Watch collection.
+The shared collector belongs to both targets.
+The user passed phone NFC, fresh-reading and signal-loss recovery checks after its extraction (`58f621a8`).
+Phone-controlled switching is now implemented, with persisted selection, confirmed BLE release, final-counter transfer, interrupted-transfer recovery and successful NFC reset.
+Advanced Settings contains the initial test controls; the Watch can show direct values using its existing chart/complication path.

+Next: complete the milestone 4/5 device gate for direct collection, both transfer directions, restarts, interrupted transfers and NFC reset.
+History synchronisation, full display/settings persistence, the final interface and optional background features remain later milestones.
+This checkpoint is not yet feature-equivalent to the reference prototype.

 An installation over the prototype disconnected until the app was reinstalled.
 A retained unlock-code mismatch is a plausible code-supported explanation, not a